elf4j/elf4j-provider/README.md

   Besides the standard streams (stdout/stderr), it may be trivial for the application logging to support other output channels.
-Yet it's arguably more trivial for the hosting system to redirect/forward standard streams as a data source to destinations other than the Console, e.g. to log files and/or various types of central repositories.
+Yet it's arguably more trivial for the hosting system to redirect/forward standard streams as a data source to other destinations than the system Console, e.g. to log files and/or other central repositories.
 This can be as simple as a Linux shell redirect or sophisticated as clustered/managed collector agents, and no longer a concern of the application-level logging.